hallewehmeyer/BudgetBuddy/README.md

 ## Installation

-Follow the link below to deploy in your browser to meet your new budget buddy!
+Follow the link below to deploy in your browser and meet your new budget buddy!

 <a href = "https://og-budget-buddy.herokuapp.com/"> Budget Buddy Live Link</a>